nicolacfoster/tch.rmed/README.md

-# teach
-teaching materials developed for a range of epidemiology/ applied statistics sessions
+Teaching material developed for applied statistics/ epidemiology sessions as part of the UCL Respiratory Medicine PhD programme on research methods.
+Delivered 2024/2025.
+Funding: NIHR303125.